php-ru/symfony-docs-ru/configuration/external_parameters.rst

 In the article :doc:`/configuration`, you learned how to manage your application configuration.
 At times, it may benefit your application to store certain credentials outside of your project code.
 Database configuration is one such example.
-The flexibility of the Symfony service container allows you to easily do this.
+The flexibility of the Symfony service container allows you to do this.

 Environment Variables
 ---------------------